Majestic Red Arrows to fly over Hampshire - timings and locations

-Red Arrows 2024: Where you can see the majestic Red Arrows in Hampshire - timings
+Portsmouth Armed Forces Day 2024: Where you can see the majestic Red Arrows today with timings

 and live on Freeview channel 276

+The Red Arrows display today will be the team’s second appearance in Hampshire in less than a week as they completed a flypast for the Southsea Common’s D-Day 80 event which was held on June 5.
+The flypast concluded the morning event which welcomed the King, Queen, Prince of Wales and politicians including Kier Starmer, David Cameron and Prime Minister, Rishi Sunak.
+Today’s display will be much longer and will consist of impressive and complex manoeuvres which are sure to wow onlookers.

-Here is where you will be able to see the Red Arrows on Saturday, June 8:
+Here is where and when you will be able to see the Red Arrows today:

 Portsmouth Display - 3:30pm